apache/accumulo-examples/docs/bulkIngest.md

  * [BulkIngestExample.java] - ingest the data using map reduce
  * [VerifyIngest.java] - checks that the data was ingested

-Remember to copy the accumulo-examples-*.jar to Accumulo's 'lib/ext' directory.
+Remember to copy the accumulo-examples-\*.jar to Accumulo's 'lib/ext' directory.

     $ cp target/accumulo-examples-*.jar /path/accumulo/lib/ext

 The following commands show how to run this example.
 This example creates a table called test_bulk which has two initial split points.
 Then 1000 rows of test data are created in HDFS.
-After that the 1000 rows are ingested into accumulo.
-Then we verify the 1000 rows are in accumulo.
+After that the 1000 rows are ingested into Accumulo.
+Then we verify the 1000 rows are in Accumulo.

     $ PKG=org.apache.accumulo.examples.mapreduce.bulk
     $ accumulo $PKG.SetupTable